mateogianolio/pixels/README.md

 | Original | Processed PNG | Processed JPEG |
 | --- | --- | --- |
 | ![original](test/input.jpg) | ![png](test/output.png) | ![jpeg](test/output.jpg) |

+All this in 5 lines of code.
+You can also access the image data directly through `image.data`.
+See `test/test.js`.

 ### API